TheScriptGuy/certificateChecker/README.md

 ```

 Features to add:
-* convert script to object orientated programming (partially done)
 * Supply own CA certificate repository
 * send email notification that script is about to expire within <X> number of days.
-* have the ability to connect to hosts on a port other than 443